 Antivibration gloves are important, using impact guns for prolonged periods can damage nerves in the hands and arms.
-Its a condition known as hand-arm vibration syndrome (HAVS) and as yet here’s no cure.
-If you intend using an impact wrench for a living, please do wear anti vibration gloves.
+It’s a condition known as hand-arm vibration syndrome (HAVS) and as yet there’s no cure.
+If you intend to use an impact wrench for a living, please do wear anti-vibration gloves.

-The Vgo is a good quality glove, it’s tough, offers antivibration protection, breathable and is touch screen capable.
+The Vgo is a good quality glove, it’s tough, offers anti-vibration protection, is breathable, and is touch screen capable.

-Half ton transmission jack adaptor, turns your regular floor jack into a transmission jack.
+A half-ton transmission jack adaptor turns your regular floor jack into a transmission jack.
 Locking chains help secure the transmission to the jack.
 The adaptor makes fitting a ton easier as the angle of attack is adjustable.
 Be sure the adaptor size matches your jack.

 Pro-Lift 3 ton ratcheted axle stands.
 Strong, easy to use, you’ll never need to buy another.

-No spill funnel makes filling and purging air from the coolant system easy.
-If your going to flush or change your coolant, this tool will make you look like a pro.
+A No-spill funnel makes filling and purging air from the coolant system easy.
+If you’re going to flush or change your coolant, this tool will make you look like a pro.